jenithkoirala/jenithkoirala/README.md

 - 👀 I’m interested in you.
 - 🌱 I’m currently learning you.
 - 💞️ I’m looking to collaborate with you.
-- 📫 How to reach me you.
+- 📫 How to reach you.

 <!---
 jenithkoirala/jenithkoirala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.